-And yet, there's one frontier we've yet to fully breached — the deep sea.
+And yet, there's one live-streaming frontier we've yet to fully breached — the deep sea.
 Communication through water isn't quite as simple as through air and space.

 Now, a new study shows that a type of aquatic internet can send data through light beams to allow divers to instantly stream footage from under the sea to the surface.